Ada-Developers-Academy/ada-build/preparing-for-ada/social-justice/readme.md

-# Introduction to Social Justice
+# Introduction to Justice and Equity
 _Jump start: Lesson 0_

 Ada is as much a social justice organization as it is a school where people learn to program.
 Our core values at Ada are building and contributing to a supportive community, creating and advocating for inclusivity, and teaching and practicing lifelong learning, all within Tech.
 Having a basic understanding of social justice is crucial to upholding these core values.